 Prerequisites: COMP 1002 or equivalent knowledge of file management using an MS Windows based PC.

-- You are expected to have English and Math at a BC high school Grade 12 level or equivalent.
+- Students are expected to have English and Math skills at a BC high school Grade 12 level or equivalent.

-- Students will be required to make written and verbal presentations, plus be able to work in groups.
+- Participants will be required to make written and verbal presentations, plus be able to work in groups.